gitfrid/CzechFOI-DRATE_EXAM/README.md

 Unlike more widely recognized biases such as:

-- Immortal time bias
-- Survivorship Bias
-- Healthy user effect
-- Selection bias
-- Treatment delay bias
+- Immortal time bias, Survivorship Bias, Healthy user effect, Selection bias, Treatment delay bias

 ...this bias is often **overlooked**, yet it can have a **major impact** on the interpretation of observational data.

+Only a few scientists seem to be aware of this statistical artefact, and widely used methods such as Cox regression or Kaplan-Meier analysis seems not correct for it - which often leads to misleading results.

 _________________________________________